top of page

 Which wasn't far and was on the route of our trip

-.We'd try in the morning.
+.So we'd try in the morning.

 Find out in the next article